PandasThumb/pandasthumb.github.io/_posts/2018/2018-06-18-photography-contest-x.md

 date: '2018-06-18 12:00:00 -06:00'
 author: Matt Young
 ---
-Polish your lenses again, oil your tripods (but not your shutters), search your archives (and, if you have entered before, remember that you are not limited to 3 good pictures per lifetime).
-The ninth Panda's Thumb photography contest, begins – now!
+Dust your tripods, dig out your cameras, clean your lenses (but not with a dry cloth nor with your hot breath), enhance your best pictures (and, if you have entered before, remember that you are not limited to 3 good pictures per lifetime).
+The tenth (!)
+Panda's Thumb photography contest, begins – now!

 <figure>
 <img src="/uploads/2018/IMG_2154_Twin-Lens_Reflex_600.jpg" alt="Camera"/>